MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-prerequisites.md

 **Log Analytics permissions**:

-The data for Windows Update for Business reports is routed to a Log Analytics workspaces for querying and analysis.
+The data for Windows Update for Business reports is routed to a Log Analytics workspace for querying and analysis.
 To display or query data, users must have one of the following roles, or the equivalent permissions:
 - [Log Analytics Contributor](/azure/role-based-access-control/built-in-roles#log-analytics-contributor) role can be used to edit and write queries
 - [Log Analytics Reader](/azure/role-based-access-control/built-in-roles#log-analytics-reader) role can be used to read data